2. MATERIAL ACCOUNTING POLICIES

 Net realizable value represents the estimated selling price for inventories less all estimated costs of completion and costs necessary to make the sale.

-e) Cash and Cash Equivalents
+e) Cash and cash equivalents

 Cash and Cash equivalents consists of cash in hand and at bank and all highly liquid financial instruments, which are readily convertible into known amounts of cash that are subject to an insignificant risk of change in value and having original maturities of three months or less from the date of purchase.
 It also includes fixed deposits maintained by the Company with banks, which can be withdrawn by the Company at any point without penalty on the principal.

-f) Revenue from Contract with Customer
+f) Revenue from contract with customer

-Revenue from contracts with customers is recognised when control of the goods or services are transferred to the customer at an amount that reflects the consideration to which the Company expects to be entitled in exchange for those goods or services.
+Revenue from contracts with customers is recognised when control of the goods or services are transferred to the customer based on the terms of contract and as per the business practice at an amount that reflects the consideration to which the Company expects to be entitled in exchange for those goods or services.

 Sale of goods